 The evaluation of this course is based on 60-minute long final exam.
+The exam will take place after the lecture period.
 Students can also improve their grades via voluntary class presentation.
-Class presentations will take place towards the end of the semester.
-Potential list of topics will be shared in StudOn.
+Class presentations will take place at the end of the lecture period.
+Potential list of topics and schedule will be shared in StudOn.